 Intro to R (no coding experience) (L .Borland)

 This is an introductory workshop to R for beginners.
 We will follow a shortened version of the Software Carpentry lesson “Programming with R." We will talk about reading data with R and organizing it in variables, vectors, and matrices.
 We will perform some basic operations on the data (mean, maximums, minimums), create some visualizations, and save them.
-We will talk about writing R scripts and functions.
 We recommend that you install R and RStudio in your own computer for the workshop, but you can also access it via Citrix.
 For information about setting up R in your computer visit https://rstudio-education.github.io/hopr/starting.html.

 Intro to Zotero: Manage Your Citations (Diana Park)